 The hazard of hydrochloric acid for the environment is caused by the proton (pH effect).
 For this reason the effect of hydrogen chloride on the organisms depends on the buffer capacity of the aquatic ecosystem.
 Also the variation in acute toxicity for aquatic organisms can be explained for a significant extent by the variation in buffer capacity of the test medium.
-For example, LC50 values of acute fish toxicity tests varied from 4.92 to 282 mg/L. The toxicity values to Selenastrum capricornutum 72h-EC50 is pH 5.1 (0.780 mg/L) for biomass, pH 5.3 (0.492 mg/L) for growth rate and the 72h-NOEC is pH 6.0 (0.097 mg/L) for biomass and growth rate.
-The 48h-EC50 for Daphnia magna is pH 5.3 (0.492 mg/L) based on immobilization.
+For example, $LC{50}$ values of acute fish toxicity tests varied from 4.92 to 282 mg/L. The toxicity values to Selenastrum capricornutum 72h-EC50 is 0.780 mg/L at pH 5.1 for biomass, 0.492 mg/L at pH 5.3 for growth rate and the 72h-NOEC is 0.097 mg/L at pH 6.0 for biomass and growth rate.
+The 48h-EC50 for Daphnia magna is 0.492 mg/L at pH 5.3 based on immobilization.

 These chlorosilanes exhibit very rapid hydrolysis in the environment, hence any ecotoxicity will result from their hydrolysis products.
 Structural analogues of the parent chlorosilane compounds, and silanol hydrolysis products show low toxicity.
 Another byproduct of the hydrolysis of these chlorosilanes, HCl, has properties that can result in toxicity of < 1 mg/L to aquatic organisms in poorly buffered systems, mainly due to acidification of the test medium.
 These sponsored chlorosilanes and their hydrolysis products have low potential for bioaccumulation.
-Silanol degradation products are not biodegradable.
-Adequate screening-level data are available to characterize the hazard for the environment for the purposes of the OECD HPV Programme.
+Silanol degradation products are not biodegradable .
+Adequate screening-level data are available to characterize the hazard for the environment for the purposes of the OECD HPV

+Programme.